HOME

 minefumi

 Thank you for your super fast edition.
-I am happy to learn the first sentence should be in the progressive like “ things are not going smoothly…”
+I am happy to lean it’s better to say “ my type of women.

 ★★★★★